-- Tribee Ede – If you are looking for more of a hostel or budget-friendly for a solo traveler, this is one of the best hostels to stay in Hoi An.
-It’s located right in the heart of where all the action is, making it a perfect location to stay.
+- Tribee Ede – If you are looking for more of a hostel or budget-friendly for a solo traveler, this is one of the best hostels in Hoi An for solo travellers to stay.
+It’s perfect for It’s located right in the heart of where all the action is, making it a perfect location to stay.
 Book your stay here.

 It may not seem like there is a lot to do in Hoi An, but there is a lot to eat, lots to drink, and lots of shopping as well.
 Check out this beautiful Ancient town with relaxing beach vibes.